devstream-io/website/docs/08-plugins/hashicorp-vault.md

 ## Initialize all the Vault pods

-After you have installed the Vault on k8s, let's initialize all pods of the Vault on k8s.
-Before that, if you want to know more about the Vault, you can refer to:
+After installing the Vault on k8s, you can initialize all pods of the Vault on k8s.
+To know more about the Vault, you can refer to:

-If you want to know more about seal/unseal/initialize, you can refer to these documents:
 - [Vault init](https://www.vaultproject.io/docs/commands/operator/init)
 - [Vault:Seal/Unseal](https://www.vaultproject.io/docs/concepts/seal)